 - Wells Riley only accounts for airborne infections – infections from close contact can be mitigated with masks, social distancing, and cleaning

-That last bullet point is an important consideration.
+That last bullet point is an important consideration for virus mitigation in restaurants.
 An Ultraviolet Germicidal Irradiation (UVGI) device is used in conjunction with established mitigation protocols such as social distancing, wearing face masks, and increased sanitizing (handwashing, disinfecting.)

 When calculating a system’s effectiveness, the essential variables are clean air available, time, the number of people, and respiratory rate (seated, active?)